 Source: Green Spaces

 Our favorite is Green Spaces – a sustainable coworking community in the heart of Denver’s Arts District.
 The beautiful place is adorned with plants and features sun-illuminated open spaces and cozy dim-lit nooks to hide away for deep work and privacy.
 The community is pet-friendly and encourages a sustainable and ecological environment, together doing their part in saving the environment.

 According to a vast survey, 80 % of employees say they are more productive when they change locations while working.
 Flexible work in terms of location and working hours has become a priority for professionals across industries.

-Or if your routine consists of meetings, commuting and working on the go, then consider Spacious subscription plan, which is a good investment, if you’re working remotely and on a budget.
-For just $99 a month you get access to 14 spots throughout New York that you can drop in for productive work and great coffee anytime from 8 to 5.
-Use their app to find a space nearby, see how busy it is and get inspired in a new hip location every day.
+Or if your routine consists of meetings, commuting, and working on the go, then consider DropDesk Pass, which is a good investment, if you’re working remotely and on a budget.
+For just $99 a month you get access to coworking spaces and pop-up workspaces throughout New York that you can drop in for productive work and great coffee anytime from 8 to 5.
+Use their app to find a space nearby, see how busy it is, and get inspired in a new hip location every day.

 Source: 25N Coworking

 25N Coworking boasts modern and innovative interiors that are expertly designed to spark collaboration and productivity among their frequenters.
 Bottomless coffee, multiple meeting rooms, and giant conference tables surely encourage a chance encounter with top industry professionals.